ComPWA/PWA-pages/docs/software/git/branching.md

 Wow, what's this??
 Git tells it is "removing {file}`file2.txt`", but then runs into a conflict for {file}`file1.txt`.
 Here we see that _Git does line-wise file comparisons_!
-Git noticed that the line in {file}`file1.txt` is different in `new_idea` than in `master`.
+Git noticed that the line in {file}`file1.txt` is different in `new_idea` than in `main`.
 It has indicated that difference within the file itself and is waiting for your input.
 If you have a look in the file:

 ```shell
 vi file1.txt